Switching broadband checklist

 Do I need to contact my old provider?

-Often no if One Touch Switch applies—the new provider coordinates the switch.
-Check your contract terms first.
+Often no if One Touch Switch applies, but check your contract terms first.

 Will I have downtime?

-Usually only a short window, but delays can happen.
-Keep your current service live until the new connection is working.
+Downtime is usually short, but delays can happen.
+Keep service live until the switch completes.

 How early should I start switching?

-Start at least a few weeks before your preferred switch date so you can compare deals and confirm installation.
+Start at least a few weeks before your preferred switch date.